corticon/documentation/docs/Dynamic-Forms/README.md

 Implementing the complexities of a dynamic form's user interface often involves a  level of complexity comparable to that of a traditional decision automation use case (e.g. eligibility determination, claims handling, loan origination...).
 With Corticon.js, we can define this logic using the same declarative, rules-driven paradigm that enables traditional decision automation.

 There are a wide array of UI paradigms fit for the purpose of building forms with a multitude of questions/prompts, the answers from which will be passed into downstream workflows.
-But the form logic can evolve into a monolith in its own right when--
+But the form logic can evolve into a monolith in its own right when-

 1. Answers to the form's earlier questions change which questions are asked later in the form.
 2. The questions change frequently.